funkhouserw/chosen-family/README.md

 # chosen-family

-Your Chosen Family is not
+What is a chosen family?

+ A chosen family is a combination of biological and nonbiological kith and kinship bonds, whether legally recognized or not, deliberately chosen for the purpose of mutual support and love.

+ Your chosen family may be your biological family.
+Maybe with a godparent thrown in.
+ Your chosen family may be a large, extended family consisting of in-laws, ex-in-laws that you still share a bond with.
+ Your chosen family may be your friends that you rely upon.

+ Regardless of the structure, biological nature, or size of your family, you deserve a tool to document, view, and share it.

-An inclusive, open-source alternative to GEDCOM for family trees and genealogical information.
+This is an inclusive, open-source alternative to GEDCOM for family trees and genealogical information.

 - Track biological/genealogical data as well as your "chosen family", including godparents, partners, etc.
 - Inclusive gender/pronoun support and a wide range of living rangements